l00sed/vim-css-toc/README.md

 ## Installation

-Suggest to manage your vim plugins via [Vundle][4] so you can install it simply three steps:
+I suggest managing your vim plugins via [Vundle](https://github.com/VundleVim/Vundle.vim) or [Vim Plug](https://github.com/junegunn/vim-plug) so you can install in three simple steps:

 1. add the following line to your vimrc file